 If you want to deposit money or see your balance, you can go online at www.mybucard.com.
 You can also visit the Meal Plan Office, located in the University Union, or you can add money at the Card Management Centers (CMC) located in the libraries.

 Funds from your BUC$ account may be transferred to your meal plan account, but not from your meal plan account to your BUC$ account.
-You may not request cash withdrawals or partial refunds unless you are closing out your account.
-If there are insufficient funds, the card will be refused.
-Any balance in your account is completely refundable when closing account.
+You cannot request cash withdrawals or partial refunds unless you are closing out your account.
+In addition, if there are insufficient funds, the purchase will be refused.
+Any balance in your account is completely refundable when closing the account.

-If you card is lost or stolen, you can contact any dining services cashier, the Meal Plan Office at 777-6000, the ID Office at 777-6871 or the New York State University Police 777-2393 to have your card turned off until you find your card.
-Then when you find your card, go to the Meal Plan office to have your card activated.
+If your card is lost or stolen, you can log on to your account at www.mybucard.com and place a hold on your account.
+You can also call the Meal Plan Office at 777-6000 to have your card deactivated until you find your card.
+Once you find your card, simply go to the Meal Plan office to have your card reactivated.

-Founded in 1971, the Campus Pre-School and Early Childhood Center, Inc., provides child care and early childhood educational experiences to the children of students, faculty, staff and a limited number of community members at Binghamton University.
-Enrollment is open to children from the age of 18 months by September 1st through five years of age.
+Founded in 1971, the Campus Pre-School and Early Childhood Center, Inc. provides child care and early childhood educational experiences to the children of students, faculty, staff and a limited number of community members at Binghamton University.
+Enrollment is open to children from the age of 18 months by Sept.
+1 through five years of age.
 It is located behind the East Gym on the Binghamton University campus.